 Provide the registration phone number in larger font or send them to a page on your website.
 The easier you make it for the target attendee to say “yes” the better your results.

 Provide an engaging headshot of the presenter (shoulders and head only) and a short blurb on their experience and credentials.

 12. When and where is it being held?

 Provide the name and full address of the venue.
 Of the issues most people are concerned about is how to find the location and the ease of parking.
 They will most likely plug the address into their navigation system.
 And don’t forget to include the time!

 List your company name, phone, and website (no need for your address as it will be on your website).

 All this information applies to print media as well as invitations that are mailed, emailed, or posted on your website.

 There you go!
-That is everything you need for a successful seminar invitation.
+That is 14 elements you need for a successful financial advisor seminar invitation.
 You may not need every piece of information, but the checklist will help you figure out what’s necessary and what can be excluded.